What is Energy Psychology?

 Clients always ask me: What is the difference between EP and EM?
 For me, there is not much of a difference.
 I weave techniques from both disciplines to create a treatment plan that will best serve you.
 With expert guidance, it’s possible to evaluate and correct the subtle energies that are keeping you blocked.
 My energy work focuses on identifying your goals and specific treatments that facilitate reaching them.

 Energy Healing Works

 If you are suffering from relationship issues, trauma, stress or anxiety or are seeking a life, couples or business coach, I invite you to contact me or call (425) 681-1170 for a free 15-minute consultation.
-My offices are located in Bellevue and Issaquah, WA.
-I also offer online therapy and coaching sessions.
+I offer online therapy and coaching sessions.

 Stephanie J. Eldringhoff has been helping individuals and couples overcome trauma and anxiety for 30 years.
 She is a licensed marriage and family therapist and hypnotherapist with a Master of Arts in Applied Behavior Science.
 She is the co creator of the Rapid Relief Process and holds advanced training in Thought Field Therapy, Emotional Freedom Techniques (EFT), Thought Energy Synchronization Therapy (TEST), Advanced Eden Energy Medicine, Pranic Healing, Energy Psychology, Eye Movement Desensitization and Reprocessing (EMDR), Mindfulness Based Stress Reduction and more.
-She is a proud member of the Association of Comprehensive Energy Psychology and a trainer in the Comprehensive Energy Psychology Certification Program.
-Her private practices are located in Bellevue and Issaquah, WA.
+She is a proud member of the Association of Comprehensive Energy Psychology and a past trainer in the Comprehensive Energy Psychology Certification Program.
+Her private practice is entirely virtual throughout the state of Washington.
 She also provides secured, confidential online therapy sessions.